apache/amoro/README.md

 </p>

 * AMS: Amoro Management Service provides Lakehouse management features, like self-optimizing, data expiration, etc.
-  It also provides a unified catalog service for all computing engines, which can also be combined with existing metadata services.
+  It also provides a unified catalog service for all compute engines, which can also be combined with existing metadata services.
 * Plugins: Amoro provides a wide selection of external plugins to meet different scenarios.
     * Optimizers: The self-optimizing execution engine plugin asynchronously performs merging, sorting, deduplication, layout optimization, and other operations on all type table format tables.